freeCodeCamp/freeCodeCamp/guide/english/linux/10-simple-and-useful-linux-commands/index.md

 11. `mv`
 Move file from source to destination preserving same mode.

-12. 'ifconfig' command
+12. 'ifconfig'
 ifconfig allows you to see the addresses associated with each TCP/IP interface on your machine, or manipulate the state of the interface.
 A definite must have for any tech or SysAdmin.

-13. `systemctl` Command
+13. `systemctl`
 This is a command which allows operators to work with the Linux system services.
 The standard use of the command is `systemctl <OPTION> <SERVICE-NAME>` by providing an `OPTION` (e.g. `start`, `stop`, `status`) and than providing a specific Service Name to act on.
 You can use the command to get a general status of your Linux services (e.g `systemctl status`).
 Note that you will either need Administrator access or use `sudo` to elevate your rights to run the command successfully.

-These commands are frequently used by adminstrators.
-This is not a complete list, but it’s a compact list to refer to when needed.